USA / USD

 The first step on the path to improving your QMS is for management to set the right objectives.
 Consider issues like customer and employee satisfaction, process efficiency, scrap and rework, and decision-making processes.
 What do your customers, employees and managers have problems with or complain about?
 Now make the improvement of each of these issues a primary objective of your QMS.

 ISO 9001 is supposed to be used by management as a tool in daily operations.
 Once managers (and senior executives, in particular) understand both the standard and the benefits it can bring, it's important that they demonstrate their support for it and actively utilize the QMS.
-Executive training with our online courses or customized on-site programs is ideal for achieving the necessary understanding.

 In order to succeed and be sustainable, your ISO system needs the support of all employees.
-Everybody should be involved, take ownership and contribute to the aspects that are relevant to their job.
+Everybody should be involved, take ownership, and contribute to the aspects that are relevant to their job.

 While it's essential that employees understand what ISO 9001 is and how it can benefit them, it's hard to demonstrate the positive side of ISO once dissatisfaction, negativity and doubt have set in.
-Our short, motivational video courses may be all that's needed to turn things around and generate employee buy-in.
+Our short, motivational video course may be all that's needed to turn things around and generate employee buy-in.

 Documentation is at the heart of your QMS.
 Procedures describe how work processes are to be conducted, and forms and checklists not only simplify the collection of required data but also support certain processes.
 In other words, the effectiveness of your operational processes is directly impacted by the quality of your documentation and its suitability for your company's needs.